 You Generated Views

-I have driven over 7,000 views from my websites and social media.
-All in all about 1/4 of my views are “me generated”.
+All in all about 1/2 of my views are “me generated”.

-- Make sure that there are links out to other products in the listing
+- Make sure that there are links out to other related products in your listings

 - Put a “general testimonial picture” in this listing so that I am getting them to buy in on liking me and my stuff instead of trying to sell this exact page